timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 <https://yalp-store.en.uptodown.com/android>

-### F-Droid app store (another day)
+### F-Droid app store

 [F-Droid](https://f-droid.org/) is an app store for android like google play but without all the googlyness.

 This a bit pointless if you install play because all the open source apps are available in both, and the closed ones are only in play.
-I think I'll skip this for now but I'm glad it exists.
+I think I'll skip this for now but I'm glad it exists...
+Though it is pre-installed in lineage-for-microG so I have poked around and installed a few things.

 ### Playmaker - play store / f-droid integration